 That said, it doesn't have any kind of image stabilization feature, which may make it harder to take clear photos when shooting handheld at slower shutter speeds.
 Its controls may also take novice users some getting used to.
 The camera's battery life also leaves a little to be desired, particularly when shooting high-resolution video for longer periods, which may also cause some overheating.
 Still, its high-quality construction and rich set of features make this one of the best street photography cameras we've tested.

 The best point-and-shoot camera we've tested for travel is the Sony RX100 VII.
-It's an incredibly portable compact camera with a 1-inch sensor.
-Despite its small size, it comes equipped with a pop-up electronic viewfinder for more precise framing and a built-in pop-up flash.
-It has a bright touchscreen that can flip out for low-angle shots or all the way up for selfies or vlogs.
-It also has a built-in 200mm equivalent zoom lens, so you can zoom in on far-away subjects.
+It's an incredibly portable compact camera with a one-inch sensor.
+Despite its small size, it comes with a pop-up electronic viewfinder for more precise framing and a built-in pop-up flash.
+It has a bright touchscreen that can flip out for low-angle shots or up for selfies or vlogs.
+It also has a built-in 200mm equivalent zoom lens, meaning you can zoom in on far-away subjects.